DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-16-updating-make-offer-and-change-offer.md

 If the user clicks one of these links, they’ll follow the same journey as if they’d changed the course.
 The ‘course applied for’ in the application details will not change.

 We also added ‘change offer’ to the caption.

-### Activity log and timeline

-When a user makes or changes an offer, we will now show qualifications and funding type as part of the course details.